Dynamic Grasping with a Learned Meta-Controller: Method

 Controlling these meta-parameters to strike the right balance is very convoluted and there are no straightforward intuitions, even for humans.
 So we use a sparse reward to avoid imposing any human prior knowledge or biasing the policy in the wrong direction.
 For each episode, a reward of 1 is given only if the robot arm successfully grasps and lifts the object.
 The episode is terminated if an unwanted collision happens, the object is knocked over, or the object has reached the end of the trajectory.
 We use a discount factor $\gamma = 0.95$ to incentivize the policy to obtain the reward fast, leading to short episode lengths and small dynamic grasping time.

 We formulate both meta-parameters as Gaussian Distributions and our actor network is predicting the mean of these Gaussians.
 The standard deviation is decreased from 1 to 0.05 linearly with the number of training steps, using a rate of 0.05 per 5000 episodes, and remains constant after reaching 0.05.
 The training takes around 150,000 episodes to converge (roughly 24 hours).
-The training plot with 5 random seeds can be found in the appendix.
+The training plot with 5 random seeds is shown in Fig.~\ref{fig:trainin_plot}.